-Through a series of annual workshops focused on professional development in team-based research, skills in data science, interdisciplinary experience, and grant writing, the education program has fostered and supported 14 multi-institutional research teams with members representing 24 universities, and 22 distinct departments, while maintaining a 1:1 female to male ratio of participants.
+Through a series of annual workshops focused on professional development in team-based research, skills in data science, interdisciplinary experience, and grant writing, the CSoI education program has fostered and supported 18 multi-institutional research teams with members representing 24 universities, and 22 distinct departments, while maintaining a 1:1 female to male ratio of participants.
 To date, these teams have produced 44 conference posters/presentations and 25 journal papers.

 This team brings together a postdoctoral scholar in statistics and medicine, with a PhD candidate in math, an undergraduate National Math Alliance fellow, and an undergraduate physics major to attempt to elucidate and predict hospital readmission for diabetes patients.